jneug/typst-codelst/README.md

 #import "codelst.typ": sourcecode
 ```

-After importing the package, simple wrap any fenced code block in a call to `#sourcecode()`:
+After importing the package, simply wrap any fenced code block in a call to `#sourcecode()`:

 ````js
 #import "@preview/codelst:0.0.5": sourcecode